Chris Little

 Implemented Agile within the development and QA teams

-Owner and all developers.
+Initially introduced Scrum to a large functionally led development team, including QA engineers.
+Acting as the Scrum Master while introducing the process, while assisting others with their new roles under Scrum including the Product Owner and all developers.
 Upon a planned review and other changes within the company we decided that the Scrum model was too prescriptive and made a change towards Kanban.
-I was key in introducing Kanban as a methodology to the
+I was key in introducing Kanban as a methodology to the company, designing and setting up the Kanban boards and migrating the backlog from a single Scrum backlog in Azure DevOps to multiple cross functional team projects in Azure DevOps

 Implemented multiple processes to streamline software delivery and test

-to improve the SDLC for all members of the process.
-With my experience leading many different teams I have a unique insight into how process change will affect every team member and how to avoid common pitfalls when introducing
+From introducing Kanban as a process, with all set up within Azure DevOps to incident management processes to Software Change Processes I have designed, implemented, and fostered adoption of multiple processes across multiple teams to improve the SDLC for all members of the process.
+With my experience leading many different teams I have a unique insight into how process change will affect every team member and how to avoid common pitfalls when introducing process to established teams.

 Creation of multiple bespoke tools